-- 1. Investor Relations institutional investor, webpage, and e-mail - 2.
+- The Investor Relations Officer communicates with institutional investors through the Company's webpage, e-mail, and conference calls.
+In addition, the Investor Relations Officer communicates with investors through comprehensive reports on its operations, particularly the Company's Report to Stockholders in the Annual Report and through its investors' briefings, investor conferences, non-deal road shows and one-on-one meetings. - 2.
 Chief Reputation Officer approves corporate announcement after consensus with the Chief Executive Officer and Chief Financial Officer. - 3.
 Chief Compliance Officer approves all disclosures. - 4.
 The Board of Directors have oversight on matters which are disclosed.